alonsoJASL/macrosight/md-logs/scr-movementinteractions-0.md

 ![visualisation-2](../figs/visualisation-log2.png)

-Following the path set out before, from frames `306:406`, the cell can be seen switching back to a different clump and then leaving it changing direction.
+Following the path set out before, from frames `306:406`, the cell can be seen switching back to a different clump and then leaving it changing its original direction.

 ![visualisation-3](../figs/visualisation-log3.png)

+Both pictures before had

 ### Velocity of nuclei inside and outside of clumps
 A small test can be made to find out the velocity of nuclei within clumps